Top 10 Startups Leading the Research in Edge Computing

 |SL.No.||Date of Filing||Patent Number||Description|

-- In 2018, Mimik Technologies collaborated with H2 Wellness that uses the Edge cloud platform developed by Mimik to create a new application that provides a convincing digital experience approach that is tailored to the customers’ specific requirements.
+- In 2018, Mimik collaborated with H2 Wellness which uses the Edge cloud platform developed by Mimik to create a new application that provides a convincing digital experience approach that is tailored to the customers’ specific requirements.
 (Source)

-- In 2018, Mimik Technologies and 3BLACKDOT collaborated to use the edge cloud platform technology and edgeEngine created by Mimik to offer a better gaming experience for the users.
-This collaboration helped reduce cloud server latency, bandwidth consumption, and expenses as well as enhancing data protection and faster application development.
+- In 2018, Mimik and 3BLACKDOT collaborated to use the edge cloud platform technology and edgeEngine created by Mimik to offer a better gaming experience for users.
+This collaboration helped reduce cloud server latency, bandwidth consumption, and expenses as well as enhance data protection and faster application development.
 (Source)

 EdgeConneX is actively working on optimizing data delivery by placing Edge Data Centers®, Edge Small Cells, and Edge PoPs® at the most critical locations— and as close as possible to the end user’s point of access.
 The company boasts that perusing their service would result in digital content delivery with higher performance and lower latency to any device, anywhere.